 I’ll use the stories of companies many of you are familiar as examples.

 How many of you use Instagram, an online photo-sharing and social networking service?
 Did you download the app following an adword ?
 Cross app promotion?
 I suspect most of you saw an Instagram filtered photo posted on your Facebook or Twitter feed and many joined the service as a result of that.
 I suspect that 30% of my Facebook friends, for example, use Instagram to post photos.
 Instagram basically turned its app usage into a great marketing tool.
 Every time you post an Instagram photo, you market the app to hundreds of friends or followers, at a zero cost to Instagram.
 Instagram’s hook – using its customers as marketing agents to scale at mass.

 Expensify, an easy to use mobile and web expense report, is another great example.
 Dave Barrett, their CEO and Founder, mentioned trying adwords during Expensify’s early days and incurring high AAC (Average Acquisition Cost).
 After numerous experiments they figured out that an expense report submitted is a lead generation to moving up the corporate value chain.
-The viral corporate sale technique works like charm: zero marketing cost and $5-$10 per report make a compelling economics and helped drive Expensify’s growth to over 1M users.
+The viral corporate sale technique worked like charm: zero marketing cost and few cents per report make a compelling economics and helped drive Expensify’s growth to over 1M users.